marcobambini/gravity/docs/extending.md

 ## Extending Gravity

-Gravity can be extended at runtime using the C API (please read the Embedding section before proceeding).
+Gravity can be extended at runtime using the C API (please read the [Embedding](https://marcobambini.github.io/gravity/#/embedding) section before proceeding).

 Three steps are required:
 1. Create a new class
 2. Add methods and properties to the class
 3. Register this class inside the VM

-In this simple example we'll create a "Foo" class with a "bar" method in C and then we'll execute it from Gravity.
+In this simple example we'll create a "Foo" class with a "sum" method in C and then we'll execute it from Gravity.
 ```c
 #include "gravity_compiler.h"
 #include "gravity_macros.h"